 Looking for an outdoor spot to soak up some fresh air and maybe a little sunshine?
-The good news is that, while Ohio is still under lockdown and non-essential businesses remain closed, the great outdoors is still open, and nature is still moving right on ahead into spring.
+The good news is that, while there are still some restrictions on things to do indoors in Cleveland, the great outdoors is still open!

 If you want to get outside in the Greater Cleveland area in the coming weeks, here are several places to try – just remember to continue practicing that safe social distancing!